We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 Yes, but it’s a negligible amount.
 Like barely there.

-1 teaspoon of blackstrap molasses has 13 grams of carbohydrates in it.
-However, spread over the entire recipe, that is only 1/2 carb per 2 TB serving of your sugar free brown sugar substitute.
+However, spread over the entire recipe, that is only ½g net carbs per 2 TB serving of your sugar-free brown sugar substitute.

-As you can see, this is a low carb, keto friendly option that will give you brown sugar flavor and texture without the high glycemic impact of traditional store-bought brown sugar.
+As you can see, this is a low-carb, keto-friendly option that will give you brown sugar flavor and texture without the high glycemic impact of traditional store-bought brown sugar.

 There are only .15 grams of sugar per serving as well, so it is still a great option!

-As stated, to make this low carb sugar free brown sugar recipe at home, you need xylitol, erythritol, stevia, and blackstrap molasses.
-However, there are lots of options for those ingredients and some are better than others.
+As stated, to make this low-carb sugar-free brown sugar recipe at home, you need xylitol, erythritol, stevia, and blackstrap molasses.

 The best prices on both xylitol and erythritol can be found on Amazon.
 (See the recipe card below for links to the products I use.)
-They have a great flavor and a fabulous price point, so going with them is a win/win.

 When it comes to pure stevia extract, the choices may seem overwhelming…but not all choices are created equal.